primitivefinance/portfolio_simulations/README.md

 cargo run
 ```
 If all is working properly, then the simulation will take place.
-By default, we output verbose logs to the console so that you can see what is happening.
+By default, we output `warn` logs to the console so that you can see if there are any important events that happened during the simulation.
+If you instead put `info` or `debug` in the `RUST_LOG` environment variable, then you will see more output like the following:
-This is useful for debugging and understanding the simulation.
-For instance, you will likely see a stream of output that looks like this:
 ```
 [INFO  arbiter_core::manager] Added environment labeled portfolio [INFO  portfolio_simulation::startup] Admin client with address 0xcfaaf7059d10aee23d6e37455df0756603472ca9